Miles O'Brien (Star Trek): Depiction in Star Trek: The Next Generation

-O'Brien's first appearance in Star Trek: The Next Generation as the battle bridge flight controller in The Next Generation premiere episode "Encounter at Farpoint", with his only other appearance in the first season being as a security guard in the episode "Lonely Among Us".
-Starting with the second-season premiere, "The Child", O'Brien began his regular role as the ship's transporter operator, a position which had usually been filled by the since-departed Tasha Yar in the first season.
-In the following episode, "Where Silence Has Lease", when Riker and Worf prepare to beam to the USS Yamato, Riker refers to him as a lieutenant and the character is wearing lieutenant collar pips.
-He still wears lieutenant pips in "Sarek", but in later episodes, the collar symbol has changed and O'Brien is referred to simply as Chief.
+O'Brien's first appearance in Star Trek: The Next Generation was in the series premiere episode as the battle bridge flight controller.
+In his only other appearance in the first season, he is a security guard.
+Starting with the second-season premiere, O'Brien has his regular role as the ship's transporter operator.
+In the following episode, when Riker and Worf prepare to beam to the USS Yamato, Riker refers to O'Brien as a lieutenant (and he is wearing lieutenant collar pips).
+He still wears lieutenant pips in a subsequent episode, but in later episodes, the collar symbol has changed, and O'Brien is referred to simply as Chief.
 (See "Rank" below).